pygfx/rendercanvas/docs/backends.rst

 Support for notebooks
 ---------------------

-RenderCanvas can be used in Jupyter lab, Jupyter notebook, VSCode, Google Colab, Marimo notebooks, and anywhere else where ``anywidget`` is supported.
+With the ``anywidget`` backend, RenderCanvas can be used in Jupyter lab, Jupyter notebook, VSCode, Google Colab, Marimo notebooks, and anywhere else where ``anywidget`` is supported.

-There are two backends that support the notebook:

-* The ``anywidget`` backend.
-* The ``jupyter`` backend, which relies on the `jupyter_rfb <https://github.com/vispy/jupyter_rfb>`_ library.

-Although they share the most part of their code, the latter has some additional functionality, such as a snapshot utility.
-When the ``auto`` backend is used in a notebook, the ``anywidget`` is selected.
+When the ``auto`` backend is used in a notebook, the ``anywidget`` is selected automatically.

+The ``jupyter`` backend is the previous backend to provide notebook support, which is based on ``jupyter_rfb``.
+It's kept for backwards compatibility.

 .. code-block:: py

-    # from rendercanvas.anywidget import RenderCanvas
-    # from rendercanvas.jupyter import RenderCanvas
-    from rendercanvas.auto import RenderCanvas  # defaults to anywidget when in a notebook
+    from rendercanvas.auto import RenderCanvas  # uses anywidget when in a notebook

     canvas = RenderCanvas()

     # ... rendering code

     canvas  # Use as cell output

+.. autoclass:: rendercanvas.anywidget.AnywidgetRenderCanvas
+    :members:

 Support for Pyodide